rydmike/flex_color_scheme/README.md

   </tr>
 </table>

 **FlexColorScheme** has many advanced coloring features, like using surface alpha blends.
-It also fully supports Material 3 based color schemes, including seed generated `ColorSchemes`.
-It offers different configuration options that you can use when you generate your `ColorScheme` from key colors.
-You can use this to make more saturated seed generated themes and themes with higher contrast.
-The advanced seeded `ColorScheme` features are currently not available in Flutter directly.
+It also fully supports Material-3 based ColorSchemes, including seed generated `ColorSchemes`.
+It offers many advanced configuration options that you can use when you generate your `ColorScheme` from seed colors.
+You can e.g. make more saturated seed generated themes and themes with higher contrast.
+FlexColorScheme's advanced seeded `ColorScheme` offer features that are not available in Flutter directly.
 This includes using multiple key colors as seeds, custom minimum chroma levels and customized tone mapping to ColorScheme colors.

-In Material-3 mode theming you can disable its surface elevation tint and even bring back elevation shadows where they are removed in M3.
-You can choose to do this adaptively on only selected platforms, like iOS and macOS, where surface tint elevation may seem foreign, while still keeping the M3 tinted elevation styles when the app is used on Android.

 <table>
   <tr>